mr-mostafa-shiraali/Advanced-Mycode/README.md

 * add Introduction page that you can define title and description in mycode page.(you can use HTML tags in title AND description field)
 * Ability to view the number of used MyCodes.
 * Ability to view the list of users who used MyCode and the posts in which MyCode was used
 * MyCode usage chart and each MyCode separately
+* Access is applied to Showthread, Archive, Printable Version,Portal,RSS Pages

 ## More details : [Advanced Mycode](https://community.mybb.com/thread-242843.html)